 L O A D I N G

-Open Water Swimming – 2023
+Summer Open Water Swimming – 2025

-Di – your OWS manager
+Jason – your Summer OWS manager

 Open Water Swimming Information

-This page outlines the normal operating procedure for the Whitlingham Adventure (WA) provided Open Water Swim Sessions for Tri-Anglia Triathlon Club to be held during 2023.
+This page outlines the normal operating procedure for the Whitlingham Adventure (WA) provided Open Water Swim Sessions for Tri-Anglia Triathlon Club to be held during 2025.
 This page should be used in conjunction with WA Emergency Action Plan.

-2023 Procedures: How To Book
+2025 Procedures: How To Book

 Book Your Slot – IMPORTANT